 Fortran is an inherently parallel programming language, with program execution consisting of one or more asynchronously executing replications, called images, of the program.
 The standard makes no requirements of how many images exist for any program, nor of the mechanism of inter-image communication.
-Inquiry intrinsic procedures are defined to allow a program to detect the number of images in use, and which replication a particular image represents.
+Inquiry intrinsic procedures are defined to allow a program to detect the number of images in use, and which replication the executing image represents.
 Synchronization statements are defined to allow a program to synchronize its images; the sync all statement provides a barrier for all images and the sync images statement provides a barrier for specified images.
 Statements executed on one image ahead of its execution of an event post statement precede statements executed on another image after its execution of a corresponding event wait statement.
 The critical construct defines a scope in which only one image at a time is permitted to execute.

 A data object can be declared as a coarray which allows it to be accessed from another image by using cosubscripts in square brackets to indicate the image.
 A coarray can be scalar or an array.